New to the decorating game? Creating an inspiration board, known as a mood board, is a great way to get your new nursery

 Put It All Together

 When coordinating your inspiration images, start with textiles.
 Pinning bedding and other soft items down early allows you to fine-tune your palette, allowing you to pick the perfect shade of paint to match your must-have items.

 Once, you’ve gotten color out of the way, concentrate on coordinating patterns and creating variations in texture.
-When in doubt, try putting these five simple rules to good use.
-Need help mixing and matching individual furniture pieces?
-Check out this handy guide.
+Then move on to furnishings.
+If you need help mixing and matching individual furniture pieces, check out this handy guide.
 Finally, don’t forget to include a few of your favorite mood-setting accessories.
-After all, adorable is all in the details.
+After all, when it comes to nurseries, adorable is in the details.